masshirodev/gpc-ide/src/routes/tools/docs/content/ide/02-game-creation.md

 # Game Creation {ide}

 Games are created using the **Game Wizard**, accessible via the **New Game** button at the bottom of the sidebar.
+You can also create games from templates using **New from Template**.

 ## Wizard Steps

-The wizard guides you through four steps:
+The wizard guides you through configuring a new game:

 ### 1. Game Info